farhiongit/Ctemplates/README.md

 - virtual tables to implement static polymorphism
 - binary tree structure and operations
 - function overloading Overloading on number of arguments (but not type though)

+Let me know if you encounter any bug.

 ## Definition and declaration of template collections
 Prior to any usage of template collections,